mikoeveryday/RobloxAutoPiano/README.md

 # 🎹 Roblox AutoPiano

 Automated piano player for Roblox piano games.
 Paste your piano sheet and let it play!

+> ⚠️ **This is the first version (v1.0.0)** - some things might not be perfect yet, but I'll keep improving it based on your feedback!

 ## ✨ Features